StefanPetrick/animartrix/README.md

 ## Recommended Hardware:

-Any fast FPU microcontroller & lots of programmamble LEDs.
+Any fast FPU microcontroller and lots of programmamble LEDs.

 For best results use a [Teensy 4](https://www.pjrc.com/store/teensy40.html)